 I’m a huge fan of the Ship Inn in Broughty Ferry.
 It’s got fresh local food, generous portions and the lovely scenic views of the waterfront.
 A pretty heavenly combination!

 The inside is all dark and cosy in comparison to the briskness of the sea air outside, with traditional décor, tartan carpets, and dark leather seats.
 However, as the restaurant area is a level up, it means you can enjoy clear, unobstructed views of the sea as you eat – which is lovely!

 It’s not surprising that seafood features pretty heavily on the menu at the Ship Tavern.
 Everything is fresh and local, but I should probably mention that it’s not the place to come if you want to eat light.
-Most of the menu has been dunked in the deep-fat fryer and the portions are also incredibly generous.
+The food is hearty and the portions are also incredibly generous.
 So make sure you’re hungry when you go, right?

 I decided to opt for my favourite, traditional Scottish soup Cullen Skink.
 It was just as rich, creamy and decadent as I hoped it would be.
 I also shared some dusted squid and finished off with a dessert that I really didn’t need… but I couldn’t say no to.